Skip to main content

 • Smart filtering - automatic field selection for large API responses

-Your agent creates workflows using its own LLM (Claude Code uses Claude, Cursor uses its models, etc.). pflow’s API key is only for pflow’s internal features.
+Your agent creates workflows using its own LLM (Claude Code uses Claude, Cursor uses its models, etc.). pflow’s model configuration is only for pflow’s internal features.

 Connect pflow to your AI agent